YsKhan61/Rangers/README.md

   - Ultimate Ability: Auto Target

 # Design Pattern used

+  * Scriptable Objects use cases
+    - Used for creating Factory classes so that they can easily be referenced in the editor for DI.
+    - Data Containers for Flyweight Pattern
+    - Observable Generic Data Containers - if the data inside the scriptable object changes, it can invoke events.
+[GenericDataSO etc]
+    - Extendable Enums - Helpful to get rid of enums, and a class to know all types of enums for fetching the item.
+[TagSO etc]
+    - Generic Event Channels - To facilitate observer pattern.
+[GenericEventChannelSO etc.]

 - Flyweight
-- Dependency Injection
+- Dependency Injection [Created own lightweight Dependency Injection Framework]
 - Model-view-controller
 - Observer pattern (Event Channel, EventBus)
-- Factory pattern
+- Generic Factory pattern
-- Dynamic Object Pooling
+- Dynamic Generic Object Pooling
-- State Machine
+- Generic State Machine

 # Sceeenshots
 Tank Selection Panel